makrai/notes/butt06-case.md

   * Arabic tradition [from] the formation of the Muslim Empire (about 700 CE)
 * modern: a straightforward comparison across theories is doomed to fail
   * ‘case’ means different things to different people
-  * this book focuses on a number of guiding themes which have been consistently associated with an analysis of case phenomena
+  * this book focuses on some guiding themes which have been consistently associated with an analysis of case phenomena
     * semantic or thematic roles and the role of grammatical relations
     * The book abstracts away from detailed considerations of the morphophon
     * overt realization, how well do [each syntactic theory] deal with